 Some schools send out secondary applications to all applicants, while others may do a preliminary screening of primary applications and send out secondary applications only to the students who pass this round.
 It could take up to 6 weeks after you submit your primary application to receive the secondary application.
 Most schools will specify a time period of around 2 weeks or less for you to submit the secondary application.
 However.
 It’s recommended that you submit your secondary application as early as possible, prioritizing the schools you most want to get into first.

 Typically, you’ll end up working on multiple secondary applications in roughly the same time period.
 So even though the questions aren’t difficult, it can be tough managing the timelines for secondary essays.
-To get ahead of these deadlines, it’s a good idea to pre-write your secondary essays based on the existing medical school secondary essay prompts for the schools you’re applying to.
+To get ahead of these deadlines, it’s a good idea to pre-write your secondary essays based on the existing for the schools you’re applying to.
 Medical schools may change their prompts from year to year, but the general topics and the kinds of answers they are looking for will usually remain the same.
 If you have a rough draft ready, you’ll find it easier and quicker to write the final essay in the short time period after you receive your secondary application.

 The final hurdle between you and your medical school acceptance letter is the interview.
 Getting the invitation for an interview means you’ve made it through the primary and secondary application screenings.
 All students who make it through to this stage are likely to have a good GPA, high MCAT score, impressive letters of recommendation, brilliant essays, and so on.
 So, it’s not about your past achievements anymore – it’s about your personality, communication skills, and how you present yourself.